wavesoft/jbb/doc/Bundle Format.md

 # Bundle Format Specifications

+:warning: **This document is slightly outdated and is not reflecting the v1.2.0 version of the bundle.**

 The bundle format is optimised for use in conjunction with javascript `TypedArray`.
 Therefore, it's contents are laid out appropriately in order to minimise alignment padding.